Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/02-Schemas.md

 * `id` - *Required*.
 Schema ID;
 * `description` - *Optional*.
 Schema description;
 * `schema` - *Required*.
 Path to avro schema file `.avsc` to read schema from.
+* `validateDefaults` - *Optional, , default is `false`*.
+Boolean flag enabling or disabling default values validation in Avro schema.
+* `metadata` - *Optional*.
+List of user-defined metadata parameters specific to this schema where each parameter is a string in format:`param.name=param.value`.

 ## Hive Schema Configuration